bbennett905/store-aura/README.md

 ## Help! ##

 If you have a problem with Store or Sourcemod in general, please ask someone else.
-If you have a problem or request directly relating to this plugin, ask on the thread for this plugin on alliedmodders.
+If you have a problem or request directly relating to this plugin, message me.